 A few years ago I began sculpting clay animals.
-I had just moved to Montreal and I took on a pottery class for several reasons.
-One was that I wanted to experiment a new medium, and it swiftly lead me to opening my own online shop and selling ceramic animals and porcelain jewelry.
-Thanks to my customers support and my hard work, this is now, 3 years later, my full time job.
+I had just moved to Montréal and I took on a pottery class for several reasons.
+One was that I wanted to experiment a new medium, and it swiftly lead me to opening my own online shop and selling ceramic figurines and porcelain jewelry.
+Thanks to my customers support and my hard work, 3 years later sculpting clay animals is actually my full time job.
 I did not expect that when I began sculpting clay figurines.
 Let’s go back to the sculpting experience and how my own work evolved over the last 3 years.

 First, I took a class and that’s what you should do !

-I happened to sculpt clay animals by chance, my pottery class wasn’t about sculpting nor was it about animals, it was about making dinner ware by hand modeling clay (no throwing wheel).
+I happened to sculpt clay animals by chance, my pottery class wasn’t about figurines, nor was it about animals.
+It was about making dinner ware by hand modeling clay (no throwing wheel).
 So while I made half straight mugs and seriously skewed plates, I began to roll a ball of clay in one hand and ended up with a porcelain otter.
 I was just finishing the big otter illustration at that time so they were on my mind that day.
 This is how it all began.

-I hand sculpt each and every one of my ceramic animals, there are no mold involved here, for several reasons.
+I hand sculpt each and every one of my clay animals, there are no mold involved here, for several reasons.
 I want each figurine to be unique, and I don’t want to deal with plaster molds messes and clay slip everywhere.
-So for now and until i get my own dream studio, that’s that.
+So for now and until I get my own dream studio, that’s that.

 I use a variety of tools, I detailed all of them into a piece about Pottery Tools.
 But as a beginner, you should totally not buy anything and put that money into a pottery class instead.
 You will save so much time and energy and possibly frustration by joining a class.
 I think that without a good teacher, I would not have pursued this medium at all.